Tehmina Sunny: Life and career

 In 2013, Sunny competed against 6000 people and was selected to join the last 20 for the CBS Diversity Showcase program.
 This event highlighted her to the entertainment industry.
 In November 2014, Screen International named Tehmina as one of their 'LA Stars of Tomorrow'.
 A special edition to the magazine to highlight up and coming talent.
-She was portrayed as a Reporter in the Found footage Thriller The Vatican Tapes in 2015.
+She portrayed a reporter in the Found footage Thriller The Vatican Tapes in 2015.

-She recurred on the CBS show Training Day opposite Bill Paxton and was a series regular on The CW Sci-Fi show Pandora (TV series) for season 1.
+She recurred on the CBS show Training Day opposite Bill Paxton and was a series regular on The CW Sci-Fi show Pandora for season 1.
 In 2020, she joined as a recurring role on season 6 of Chicago Med playing the character Dr. Sabeena Virani.